 Best for groups: Spikeball

-Originally seen on Shark Tank, Spikeball quickly became a sensation and its popularity as a lawn game doesn’t seem to be dying down.
-Think of Spikeball as volleyball without a big net – you bounce the ball off the netted trampoline, with two-player teams trying to spike the ball past their opponents.
-The first team to do so will either win the point or get the chance to serve on the next round of play.
-It’s a pretty intense game and is a great way to get some outdoor exercise while having fun, especially if you have a small backyard.
+Originally seen on Shark Tank, Spikeball quickly became a sensation, and its popularity as a lawn game doesn’t seem to be dying down.
+Think of Spikeball as volleyball without a big net.
+You bounce the ball off the netted trampoline, and two-player teams try to spike the ball past their opponents.
+The first team to do so will either win the point or get the chance to serve during the next round of play.
+It’s a pretty intense game and a great way to get some outdoor exercise while having fun, especially if you have a small backyard.

 You may know this game by a different name, as it seems to have many.
 There’s ladder golf (due to the golf balls on a string), ladder toss, upright horseshoes, and ladderball, but no matter what you call it, it’s still a great thing to have in your yard.
 If you’re looking fun outdoor games that the whole family can play, then look no further than this.
 The object of each match is to toss a string with two balls on either end and try to get them to land on the first, second, or third rung.
 Each rung has varying levels of points based on how difficult it is to hit.
 The top rung is one point, the second rung is two points, and the third is three.
 The first team to reach 21 wins!